 There's nothing like fresh air and sunshine on a nice day while relaxing in the backyard with the family.
-But when the air takes on the stench of a sewer, it can kill the fun in a hurry.
+But when there are septic tank smells in the yard, it can kill the fun in a hurry.
 If you are on a private septic system, then you will be responsible for getting the issue cleared up.
 The cause of the odor may require professional assistance, or it may be nothing to worry about.

 Leaking Sewer Pipes